mwpenny/warning-sim/README.md

 # ![icon](icons/icon-48.png) warning-sim
 ---

 A Firefox/Chrome* extension (WebExtensions API) for displaying simulated warning messages in user studies.
+A report on the study that this extension was created and used for can be found in the `User study` directory, along with the raw data that was collected.

 Features:
 * Set warning messages to trigger on specific domains (specify warning type and severity)